DaanDemaecker/Gradwork/LearningLog/LearningLog.md

 ## 02/08 - 04/08
     - Implemented time stamping method for benchmarking
     - Realised that an app called Renderdoc does this for you with higher quality

+## 05/8 - 08/08
+    - Prepared everything for experiments

+## 09/08
+    - Set up questionnaire and sent to as many people as possible

+## 10/08 - 13/08
+    - Took all measurments needed for second half of the experiment